Karem1986/MCP-server-Job-Assistant/README.md

-# Job Assistant — an MCP server for Gmail and Google Drive
+# Job Assistant: an MCP server connecting Jobs from gmail and selecting the right CV from Google Drive

 A **Model Context Protocol** server, built in Python with [FastMCP](https://gofastmcp.com), that gives an AI host read-only access to a personal Google Drive and Gmail account so it can do the